eryndorwork/Services/README.md

 # Eryndor Services

-Here are all currently available services offered:
+Here are all currently available services offered for Metin2: